-However, TMX shareholders had other ideas, and on June 29, 2011, TMX and LSE announced that they had terminated their merger agreement because it was clear that the two-thirds threshold required from TMX shareholders would not be met.
+However, TMX shareholders had other ideas, and on June 29, 2011, TMX and LSE announced that they had terminated their merger agreement because it was clear that the twothirds threshold required from TMX shareholders would not be met.
 With the MOE transaction terminated, the TMX situation represents another example of a potential MOE potentially returning to a standalone strategy.
 Eventually, however, TMX and Maple Group were able to see eye-to-eye on a transaction.
 On October 30, 2011, TMX entered into a support agreement in relation to the Cdn\$3.8 billion deal with Maple Group.
 However, as TMX had highlighted when it rebuffed Maple Group earlier, a TMX/Maple Group combination faced significant regulatory risk.
 This risk came to fruition in late November 30, 2011, when Canada's competition regulator raised "serious concerns" about the transaction.
-Consequently, in the first half of 2012, Maple Group was required to continually extend its offer while awaiting regulatory approvals, which were finally received in late summer.
+On January 31,Consequently, in the first half of 2012, Maple Group extended was required to continually extend its offer to February 29, 2012 while it pursued regulatory approvals.
+However, the agreement only allows for extensions for regulatory approvals until April 30, 2012.
+It remains to be seen whether the TMX/Maple Group transaction will suffer the same fate as the NYSE Euronext/Deutsche Börse deal, but TMX's shares are currently trading at a significant discount to the Maple Group offer.awaiting regulatory approvals, which were finally received in late summer.
 The offer was completed and the deal closed in September, 2012.